Freehand brush work

 Freehand brush work is a genre of Chinese traditional painting which includes poem, calligraphy, painting and seal.
-In Chinese called Hsieh yi (寫意 (写意, Xiěyì)), which literally means "writing ideas".
+In Chinese, it is called Hsieh yi (寫意 (写意, Xiěyì)), which literally means "writing ideas".
 It was formed in a long period of artistic activities and promoted by the literati.
 Through the inheritance and development in the past dynasties, freehand brush work has gradually become the most influential and popular genre.

 The freehand brush work emphasizes the semblance in the spiritual aspect.
 This kind of artwork does not chase for the physical similarity and the cooperation of reality.
 And it might be the essence of freehand brush work that it mostly grasps the most obvious or essential spiritual characteristics.
 The first rule of freehand brush work is the use of connotation which is a kind of spiritual meaning.
 It focuses on the personality and the cooperation of every element in the painting.

 Tools

 There are four main tools used in the process of creating freehand brush work – ink brush, ink slab, inks and Xuan paper.